asce-web/bridge-designer/src/app/ISSUES.md

   - Scolls on reload, but previous failed iteration is missing.
   - Present in list.
   - Reappears in tree if branch is collapsed and re-opened.
+- Scenario numbers in Project IDs are inconsistent:
+  - Project ID of sample is loading with scenario number in text.
+  - Scenario number missing in print views.